meesterkurt/joyofprofessionallearning/index.md

 ---
 title: The Joy of Professional Learning
-date: 2018-05-25 14:14:32 -0400
 layout: page
 meta: JoyofPL provides planning services and designed experiences to engage teachers in professional learning.
 permalink: "/"
 ---
 <!-- Slider Start -->